GDPR & Data protection

 Who is responsible for managing my information?

-This website is owned and maintained by Ignite Growth Consultancy Limited.
-It is hosted by Hubspot in the US.
+This website is owned and maintained by Ignite Growth.
+It is built on WordPress and hosted on Google Cloud Hosting within the EU.
 All traffic (transferral of files) between this website and your browser is encrypted and delivered over HTTPS.

-We do utilise cloud computing applications such as Google for Business, which potentially means that data may be stored outside of the UK.
+We do utilise cloud computing applications such as apps by Google and Microsoft, which potentially means that data may be stored outside of the UK.

 On what basis do we process your information?